 More information and advice on breastfeeding your baby can be found by visiting:

 Breastfeeding out and about in Doncaster

-Doncaster’s Breastfeeding Welcome Scheme makes it easier for breastfeeding mums to know where they will be made especially welcome to breastfeed their babies whilst out and about in Doncaster.
-These are places where mums can be assured that staff will be supportive of their breastfeeding.
+We Support Our Mums is the new Doncaster breastfeeding welcome scheme that supports mums who are breastfeeding their babies.
+We know mums have the legal right to breastfeed anywhere (2010 Equality Act) but many do not feel confident in doing so.
+Our scheme aims to make it easier for breastfeeding mums to recognise where they will be welcomed to breastfeed their babies whilst out and about in Doncaster.
+These are places where mums can be assured that staff will be supportive of breastfeeding.

 This is a good age to start vaccinations, because the natural immunity to illness that newborn babies get from their mother is beginning to wear off.
 If a vaccine is given before 8 weeks of age, the baby's natural immunity to disease may stop it from working.